ThomasRobertFr/smart-home/README.md

 # TODOs

-* Better integrate Domoticz in UI
+* Reintegrate Watering device in the API
+* Add IRRemote specific commands in API and front
 * Home state integration
 * Add auto triggers:
     * light on based on home state + sun elevation